mxaddict/www.codedmaster.com/content/blog/2026-01-25-a-look-back-at-hashflare.md

 The truth, as revealed by subsequent investigations by the FBI and other international bodies, was staggering.
 HashFlare was a massive Ponzi scheme.
-The founders, Sergei Potapenko and Ivan Turõgin, had defrauded hundreds of thousands of investors out of more than half a billion dollars.
+The founders, Sergei Potapenko and Ivan Turõgin, had defrauded hundreds of thousands of investors out of roughly $577 million.
 They never had more than a tiny fraction of the mining power they claimed to operate.
 The "profits" early investors like myself were able to withdraw were simply other investors' money, paid out to keep the illusion of a legitimate business alive.

 The entire operation was a fabrication, from the mining activity displayed on user dashboards to the very premise of their business.
-In late 2022, the founders were arrested, and in early 2025, they pleaded guilty to wire fraud conspiracy.
+In late 2022, the founders were arrested in Estonia and later extradited to the United States.
+In February 2025, they pleaded guilty to conspiracy to commit wire fraud.
+In August 2025, a U.S. judge sentenced them to time served (about 16 months), a $25,000 fine each, and community service, far short of the 10 years prosecutors had asked for.
+Prosecutors have appealed those sentences.

 ## Final Thoughts: A Hard-Learned Lesson